 Meet our experts

-Group Head of CSR
+Group Head of Sustainability

 Young people have been disproportionately affected by the Covid-19 pandemic, not in terms of medical outcomes but from an economic and social perspective.
 This is why we are supporting younger people as part of our inclusive capitalism strategy, through which we aim to tackle some of society’s most pressing challenges.